-Originally, Jackson-Cartwright was scheduled to visit Arizona on July 2nd but, due to NCAA rules, all visit dates across the country had to be canceled.
+Originally, Jackson-Cartwright was scheduled to visit on July 2 but, due to NCAA rules, all visit dates across the country had to be canceled.
 Arizona has yet to have the four-star point guard on campus and is still working on when he will be able to get to Tucson.

-UCLA and Arizona have been widely known to be the two schools at the top of Jackson-Cartwright's list, but the 5-8, 136-pound point guard from Loyola High School considers himself wide open, and says he currently has a top three.
+Arizona is still in great shape with the 5-foot-9, 136-pound point guard from Loyola High School.
+He considers himself wide open, but says he currently has a top three.

 "There are no real favorites right now," explained Jackson-Cartwright.
 "But if I had to name a top three it would be UCLA, Arizona and NC State.

 "Those three schools are at the top of my list.
 I'm really looking at those, but I am still considering everyone.
 I'm wide open still."

 That bodes well for the Wildcats, who have put Jackson-Cartwright at the top of their list for the class of 2014.
 There is still a while to go, but obviously getting him on campus is a priority.

 In the meantime, Jackson-Cartwright has been traveling a lot this summer and attended the LeBron James Skills Academy this past weekend.
 He was looked upon to be the point guard on a team with Andrew Wiggins, Ivan Rabb, and Tommy Hamilton among others.

 Jackson-Cartwright makes his teammates better almost better than anyone in the country, regardless of class.
 He was able to set up teammates for easy shots and piled up a lot of assists.
 The point guard said playing with and against great players makes him better.